Overview

 A ticket is created anytime a customer takes action on a contract (freeze, thaw, terminate, cancel).

-With this toggle ON, ONLY the actions with a comment attached will appear in tickets.
+With this toggle on, only the actions with a comment attached will appear in tickets.
 Tickets without comments will automatically be resolved so your staff does not see them but you can search for them.

 Incoming Emails: Blocked